 With more than 20 years of experience advocating on many natural resources sector issues, Mr. Nolan most recently served NMA for 13 years as Senior Vice President of Government and Political Affairs.
 His three decades in government affairs and political advocacy have spanned a number of industries including mining, forestry, paper, chemicals and agriculture.
 His career began on Capitol Hill, where he served as an aide to several members of Congress and worked as an advisor on multiple campaign committees.
 After his time on the Hill, he held leadership roles at associations and firms focusing on natural resources and environmental issues, including the American Forest & Paper Association, CropLife America and the U.S. Chamber of Commerce, among others.

-Mr. Nolan is a member of the Board of the U.S. Energy Association and serves on the National Coal Council, a Federal Advisory Committee to the U.S. Secretary of Energy.
+Mr. Nolan is a member of the Board of the U.S. Energy Association.